 Shrouded in mystery

 While eerily beautiful, the surface of Venus is as hostile as the deepest recesses of space.
-Wrapped in thick clouds of sulfuric acid, the planet's surface simmers under a seemingly impenetrable atmosphere.
-Despite its nearness to Earth, the planet remains largely a mystery.
-Venus can be seen clearly in the night sky, which only heightens the allure.
+Wrapped in thick clouds of sulfuric acid, the planet's surface simmers under a seemingly impenetrable atmosphere, yet the planet once boasted an Earth-like atmosphere millions of years ago.